On this page we will feature the questions that members are asking, and the answers we are giving.

-Q. Can authorities take the decision to close the cemetery or crematorium grounds
+Q. Can authorities take the decision to close the cemetery or crematorium grounds in England?

 Q. Have changes to cremation certificates been made yet?

 A. Yes.
 A Confirmatory Certificate, Form 5, is no longer required.
 This applies to all cremations that have not yet been authorised by a Medical Referee, regardless of when the death occurred.

 Q. Can cremation paperwork be sent electronically?

 A. The Cremation Regulations 2008, as amended, provides for crematoria to accept forms electronically.
-The Ministry of Justice have issued guidance to cremation authorities and crematorium managers that details what is required for the electronic submission of forms.
+The Ministry of Justice has issued guidance to cremation authorities and crematorium managers that details what is required for the electronic submission of forms.
 Medical referees can receive the forms electronically to save them having to visit the crematorium.
 Any electronic communications must be via a secure system and not a social media app, for example.
 The Guidance requires that forms come from a reliable source.
 Should somebody completing the forms give misleading information, the onus will be on them and not the cremation authority.
 A Medical Referee needs to check and be satisfied that the forms have come from a reliable source.
 The Coronavirus Act 2020 (Commencement No. 1) Regulations 2020 enables Registrars to send the disposal certificate to a cemetery or crematorium.
 The Deputy Registrar General has issued Guidance on this subject, which can be viewed here.